 - 1 1/2 cups Hot Fudge (we suggest making this the day before and refrigerating it overnight)

-- 1. In the bowl of a stand mixer fitted with the paddle attachment, mix the butter on medium speed for 5 to 10 seconds.
-Add the sugars and mix on low speed to incorporate.
-Increase the speed to medium and cream the butter mixture until it is aerated and looks like frosting, 2 to 3 minutes.
-Scrape the sides and bottom of the bowl with a rubber spatula to bring the batter together.
+- 1. In the bowl of a stand mixer fitted with the paddle attachment, beat the butter on medium speed for 5 to 10 seconds.
+Add the sugars and mix on low speed just until incorporated.
+Increase the speed to medium and beat the butter mixture until it’s aerated (that means fluffy) and looks like frosting, 2 to 3 minutes.
+Scrape the sides and bottom of the bowl with a rubber spatula to everything together.

-- 4. Add the milk and vanilla and mix on medium speed for 45 seconds to 1 minute, until nearly incorporated.
+- 3. Add the milk and vanilla to the butter mixture in the bowl and mix on medium speed for 45 seconds to 1 minute, or until nearly completely incorporated.

-- 5. Add the flour mixture all at once and mix on low speed until the dough just comes together, approximately 30 seconds.
+- 4. Add the flour mixture to the bowl all at once and mix on low speed until everything just comes together, approximately 30 seconds.
 Scrape down the sides and mix for another 30 seconds to a minute to ensure the batter is homogeneous.
 Remove the bowl from the stand mixer.
-With a plastic bench scraper, bring the dough completely together by hand.
+With a plastic bench scraper, bring the batter completely together by hand.

-- 6. Fit a pastry bag with the Ateco tip #895 and fill with the cookie dough.
+- 5. Fit a pastry bag with the Ateco tip #895 and fill it with the cookie batter.

-- 8. Holding the pastry bag at a 90-degree angle, pipe 3 rows of 2 1/2-inch-long strips of dough onto the parchment, up to 20 cookies per pan, using the folds in the parchment paper as a guide.
+- 7. Holding the pastry bag at a 90-degree angle, pipe 3 rows of 2 1/2-inch-long strips of batter onto the parchment, up to 20 cookies per pan, using the folds in the parchment paper as a guide.
 As you pipe, keep the pastry tip close to the parchment paper.
-To release the cookie dough from the tip, run the tip back over the top of the cookie.
+To release the cookie batter from the tip, run the tip back over the top of the cookie.
 Refrigerate the sheet pans until firm, at least 20 minutes, working in batches if refrigerator space is limited.

 Hungry for more?
 Chow down on these: